 How Seniors Can Keep Nails Healthy

-Consider these healthy nail care habits to make your fingernails and toenails look great everyday.
+Consider these healthy nail care habits to make your fingernails and toenails look great every day.

 Eat a Proper Diet

-Nails need nutrients to stay strong and grow.
-Plus, eating a balanced diet looks after our health as well.
-Consider consuming foods like eggs for biotin and Zinc.
-Nuts, such as almonds, give your body the much needed vitamin E it needs to produce healthy nails.
+Nuts, such as almonds, give your body the much-needed vitamin E it needs to produce healthy nails.
 Consuming a lot of collagen helps as well.
 The easiest way to do this is to take supplements.

 Keep Your Nails Clean and Dry

 Our nails are an excellent place of storage for bacteria.
 This can be especially true if you keep your nails long.
 Make sure to keep dirt from getting under your fingernails by washing your hands thoroughly.
-For the most part, our finger nails become clean after we shampoo.
-Our hands are also cleaned by the lathering process.

 We are more prone to fungal infections as we get older.
 To make sure these infections do not happen, you should keep your hands dry after you wash them.
 It’s especially important to dry your hands after doing the dishes.
 Fungus loves moisture.